What Is Fentanyl?

 - Referral onward for care for physical needs

-- Referral onward toward a opiate substitute program such as Methadone
+- Referral onward towards an opioid drug substitute program such as Methadone

 - Long term maintenance on substitute program, often with increasing prescription levels